North Country Community College: Athletics

-College athletics are offered on the Saranac Lake campus and include men's and women's basketball, men's and women's soccer, women's lacrosse and women's volleyball.
+College athletics are offered on the Saranac Lake campus and include men's and women's basketball, and men's and women's soccer.
 These sports are based at the Sparks Athletic Complex, which includes a gymnasium, pool, fitness center and team locker rooms.

 North Country athletics has won over 10 NJCAA National Championships in a variety of sports.
 In 2019 and 2020, the college's women's basketball team won the NJCAA Region III championship and advanced to the national tournament both years.

-Residence Life, Dining and Bookstores

-The North Country Community College Association provides on-campus housing for up to 96 students at its Saranac Lake campus.

-The Association also provides dining services and operates bookstores on the Saranac Lake and Malone campuses.

 Student life

 North Country offers a wide array of student activities on all three campuses: student group activities, student government, volunteer opportunities, career exploration, transfer planning, leadership development and health lifestyles.
 Many of the college's activities are centered around its location in the Adirondack Park.
 Hundreds of miles of hiking trails, lakes, and streams provide excellent opportunity for outdoor recreation nearby.
 The college's main campus is located near Lake Placid, Whiteface Mountain, located in Wilmington and the Olympic Center and Ski Jumps and Bobsled Track.